dminnear-rh/mlops/README.md

    - Give the run a name (e.g., `small-model` or `v1`) and click **Create run** at the bottom of the form.

 You’ll be redirected to the run details page, where you can monitor its progress.

+> **Note:** After the run completes, you'll need to manually restart the `fraud-detection-predictor-*` pod.
+This is because the predictor uses an init container to preload the model from MinIO.
+Restarting the pod ensures it picks up the newly trained model, assuming it was saved to the same path used in the deployment.